chiendo97/tmux-buffer-picker.nvim/README.md

 ### 👏 Resources

 Neovim is growing a nice ecosystem, but some parts of plugin development are sometimes obscure.
 This template is an attempt to put together some best practices.
-Here are sources on which this template is based and that I constantly refer to:
+Here are sources on which this template is tmux-buffer-pickerd and that I constantly refer to:

 - [nvim-best-practices](https://github.com/nvim-neorocks/nvim-best-practices): Collection of DOs and DON'Ts for modern Neovim Lua plugin development
 - [nvim-lua-plugin-template](https://github.com/nvim-lua/nvim-lua-plugin-template/): Another template for Neovim Lua plugins